 Postnatal Visits – ONGOING (online and remote support also available)

-In-person postnatal care, shopping, cooking and practical support are currently has been reinstated with restrictions – please contact me to discuss.
+In-person postnatal care, shopping, cooking and practical support are currently reinstated with restrictions – please contact me to discuss.
 Online support, video calls and other remote support is available for general questions, infant feeding and parenting support.

 Infant Feeding/Breastfeeding Support ONGOING (in person and online)

 If you wish to have one to one support for infant feeding whether breastfeeding or mixed feeding or have any other feeding related issues, sessions are continuing in person and online.
 Please also utilise the National Breastfeeding Helpline and Association of Breastfeeding Mothers Helpline where appropriate, volunteers are continuing to answer the phone lines.

 2020 Timeline throughout COVID-19 Pandemic